ahmedootta/E-Commerce-Website/README.md

 ### Password Management

-- **Reset Password**: Users can reset their password via email.
-If a user forgets their password, they can initiate a password reset process that sends a reset link to their registered email address.
+- **Reset Password**: Users can reset their password by entering their username and the associated email address.
+If both match an account in the database, the password reset process will be simulated on the site.

+### Product Filtering and Sorting

+- **Filter by Category**: Users can filter products by category to easily find items of interest.
+- **Sort Products**: Users can sort products based on various criteria such as price, popularity, or rating.